-The term 'Credit Risk' is included in the Corporate Finance edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Credit Risk' is explained in detail and with examples in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Credit Risk pertains to the possibilities that borrowers might not be able to pay back their loan.
 This means that the lender would potentially lose its loan principal amount as well as the interest which goes along with it.
 Such risk occurs as a result of a borrower premise.